 When a homeowner decides to list their property for sale with a real estate agent, they pay a commission fee to the agent when the property sells.
 A percentage of the commission paid by the seller will go to the buyer's agent.
 Therefore it is free for buyers to use an agent to find and buy a home.

-Agents who list a property for sale work for the seller, if a buyer does not have their own agent, the listing agent becomes their agent as well.
-Using your own buyers' agent will ensure that your interest is protected when it comes to things like price negotiations, etc.
+Using your own buyer's agent will ensure that your interest is protected when it comes to things like price negotiations, etc.

 In today's market it's important to know the area in which you want to purchase a property.
 A buyers' agent can make sure that you purchase a property in the right area, at the right price and at the most favorable terms.